donkeysharp/donkeysharp.github.io/README.md

 Or just simply use Hugo's command for this

 ```
-$ hugo new blog/some-new-post.md
+$ hugo new content/{en|es}/post/some-new-post.md
 ```

 ## Configuring Site
 All settings are in the `config.toml` file.
 Depending the chosen theme there will be different settings.
-For example most of the settings here came from [Cocoa Theme documentation](https://github.com/nishanths/cocoa-hugo-theme/blob/master/exampleSite/config.toml)
+For example most of the settings here came from [Beautiful Hugo Theme documentation](https://github.com/halogenica/beautifulhugo/blob/master/exampleSite/config.toml)

 ## Publish Site